-However, this is only a generalisation.
-As we said earlier, the best deal for you will primarily be determined by your location.
-It may be that either Vodafone or EE actually offer quicker speeds and more reliable connections in your area.
-For this reason, you should shop around before you make a commitment.
+But, although this is generally true, you need to remember that the best deal for you will primarily be determined by your location.
+For example, at your address, you may find that Vodafone and EE can actually offer much quicker and more reliable connections.
+Due to this, you should always shop around before you make a commitment.

 Done some research and don't think 5G home broadband is right for you?
 That's completely understandable.
 If this is the case, we recommend that you take a look at our dedicated guide to the best broadband deals.
 This way, you can find the best options available in your area.
 If you'd like an ultrafast fibre deal, then instead head over to our fibre broadband deals page.
 This will show you the quickest and best speeds you can receive at your property.

 Sign up for Black Friday email alerts!

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.